 It’s a great time to look at real estate.
 Inventory is highest in the summertime.
-Plus, if you find a property now, you’ll have plenty of time to close and enjoy part of the magical Summit County summertime in your new home – and then on into the winter, with its more lucrative rental income (if you choose to rent the property when you’re not here to enjoy it yourself.)
+Plus, if you find a property now, you’ll still have time to close and enjoy the Summit County autumn in your new home – and then on into the winter, with its more lucrative rental income (if you choose to rent the property when you’re not here to enjoy it yourself.)

 Together, we can look at individual listings, trends, and market stats so you can understand what they mean for you – and for the type of property you’re targeting – in today’s real estate climate.

 There are many different variables to consider, and I look forward to talking about each of these variables on an individual basis.

 Below, I’ll share with you whether the general conditions of the market indicate that it is a good time to buy.

 Is Now a Good Time to Buy Summit County Real Estate?
 4 Important Considerations

 Prices in our real estate market are trending upward.
 (Click here for more details and statistics on the current real estate market in Summit County.)